vivek-ng/concurrency-limiter/README.md

 ## About

-concurrency-limiter is a minimalistic package that allows you to limit the number of concurrent goroutines accessing a resource with support for timeouts and priority of goroutines.
+concurrency-limiter allows you to limit the number of goroutines accessing a resource with support for timeouts and dynamic priority of goroutines.

 ## Examples